TomasKo/kafkavsjms/README.md

 # General examples of using Kafka and JMS
 This section shows what Kafka and JMS are in general and in which industries they are used.
 Many systems use remote procedure calls which are synchronous- producer must block process and wait until the called method finish, and thus is problem in development enterprise applications.
-Here the message-oriented systems provide grate solution for asynchronous problem.
+Here the message-oriented systems provide great solution for asynchronous problem.
 They are based on asynchronous structure and provide message delivery across multiple systems.
 In generally both have similar structure: